jina-ai/clip-as-service/server/README.md

 **A:** Yes.
 See [Benchmark](#zap-benchmark).

-To reproduce the results, please run [`python benchmark.py`](server/bert_serving/server/cli/bert-serving-benchmark.py).
+To reproduce the results, please run `bert-serving-benchmark`.

 ##### **Q:** What is backend based on?